 Person: Responsible for: Nominated Supervisors/ Educators/Staff When a child diagnosed with anaphylaxis attends a Council Early Years service, Nominated Supervisors, educators must: Display a notice at the service stating that a child who is diagnosed as at risk of anaphylaxis, is being educated and cared for by the service.
-Complete and ensure that the following documentation is available prior to a child attending the service: 1.
-Anaphylaxis Action Plan (see Appendix One) To be completed and signed by the child's Medical Practitioner on the relevant template from the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+Complete and ensure that the following documentation is available prior to a child attending the service: Anaphylaxis Action Plan (see Appendix One) To be completed by the child's Medical Practitioner on the relevant template from the Australasian Society of Clinical Immunology and Allergy (ASCIA).
 Check that the child's Anaphylaxis Action Plan is specific to the brand of adrenaline auto-injection device and/or antihistamine prescribed by the child's medical practitioner.
 Risk Minimisation Plan for Anaphylaxis (Appendix Two) To be used to plan for, document and manage different risk exposures that could potentially arise during a child's participation at the service.
-Anaphylaxis Communication Plan (Appendix Three) To be used for documenting communication and partnership between the service and the parent regarding the wellbeing of the child.
+Anaphylaxis Communication Plan (Appendix Three) To be used for documenting communication and partnership between the service and the family regarding the wellbeing of the child.
 Both parties must sign this document.
-Nominated Supervisors/ Educators/Staff Implement a communication plan and encourage ongoing communication between parent, educator and staff regarding the ongoing status of the child's allergies.
+Nominated Supervisors/ Educators/Staff Implement a communication plan and encourage ongoing communication between family, educator and staff regarding the ongoing status of the child's allergies.
 Identify and minimise allergens where possible.
-Services including Long Day, Occasional Care and Kindergarten, must keep the child's enrolment form in a red manila folder for easy identification. (i.e. folders specifically color coded to enhance risk identification such as red for allergies etc.) Ensure in collaboration with the parent, that the expiry date of the adrenaline auto-injection device/medication is checked regularly and that it is replaced as required.
+Ensure in collaboration with the family, that the expiry date of the adrenaline auto-injection device/medication is checked regularly and that it is replaced as required.
 Immediately communicate any concerns with families regarding the management of children diagnosed at risk of anaphylaxis attending the service.
-Discuss and review the child's plans in regular team meetings, or as changes occur to assess how practices in the service align with the requirements of the plans and communicate changes in practice with parent accordingly.
+Discuss and review the child's plans in regular team meetings, or as changes occur to assess how practices in the service align with the requirements of the plans and communicate changes in practice with family accordingly.
 Collaborate with educators and staff the need for increased supervision of the child on special occasions such as excursions, incursions or celebration days.
-Respond promptly to changes in the child's condition when informed by parents other educators in the service are also informed in a timely manner of changes.
+Respond promptly to changes in the child's condition when informed by families (with an updated Action Plan completed by a Medical Practitioner) ensuring that other educators in the service are also informed in a timely manner of changes.